 Is It A Wolf Spider?

-Are you familiar with the group of spiders we call wolf spiders?
+Are you familiar with the group of spiders in Tennessee we call wolf spiders?
 They are common invaders in our Tennessee service area.
 So, there is a pretty good chance that, if you live in Tennessee, you've seen one, even if you don't know what they look like.
 Let's take a moment and talk about the many ways you can distinguish wolf spiders from other spiders.
-Proper identification is the first step in effective pest control.
+Proper identification is the first step in effective pest control in Tennessee.

 Bugs are often given names that help to describe them.
 In this case, the word wolf was used.
 If you understand why, you'll have an easier time figuring out whether or not you have wolf spiders.
 Here are 6 reasons these spiders are called wolf spiders: